-- Clear labelling: Each post or Story must be clearly labelled as an advert.
+Clear labeling: Each post or Story must be clearly labeled as an advert.
 This is key as the ASA is looking for is whether influencers have made it clear if they have been paid or given a freebie in return for a post.
 This means the disclosure shouldn’t be hidden in the hashtags.
 Ideally it is the first word of the post.
 The ASA states that #ad should be used as a minimum.

 WHAT DOES THIS MEAN?

 The ASA is cracking down on those who break the rules.
 Last year, the watchdog cautioned between 200 and 300 influencers.
 However, it’s the brand that can get into serious trouble with fines being issues to them, rather than the influencer.
 Any consumer can complain about a post they have seen to the ASA using this form.

 The ASA says it is now carefully considering its next steps following its recent research.
 We can expect further rules to be clarified in the coming months!

 An influencer promotion clearly labelled as an AD, by wishwishwish and AdobePartner.